ItalianSquirel/test/test.md

 - [The AMS](https://wiki.bambulab.com/en/ams/manual)
 - Waste Disposal:
   - Make sure there is a container behind the waste chute
-- Changing the Print Settings on the Fly
+- Changing the Print Settings on the Bug

 ## Software